- Tile Contractors are specialty tradesman that engages in the design, installation, and repair of ceramic and mosaic tile

 - Bond Fee (What is a Construction Bond?)

 Can you get a Contractors License with a Felony in California?

 Having a criminal record in no way stops you from getting a C-54 License.
 I have personally helped guys with all types of criminal records obtain multiple licenses.

 Remember, their responsibility is to protect the public.
-In my experience, they primarily concerned with criminal charges associated with: Fraud, Forgery and Embezzlement.
+In my experience, they are primarily concerned with criminal charges associated with Fraud, Forgery, and Embezzlement.